ZeroDumb/Z3d0tchi/README.md

 Your pwny may be different from mine.

-Don’t blindly overwrite stuff unless you’re confident in what you’re doing.
+Don't blindly overwrite stuff unless you're confident in what you're doing.

 Always back up your configs before playing with new toys.